Site icon Akron Income Tax Preparation

 Education as a Business Tax Deduction

-To claim education expenses as tax deductions for a small business, the education must meet one of two criteria: either it must maintain or enhance skills required for the existing business, or it must be required by law or regulation for maintaining professional status, such as in the case of attorneys, accountants, real estate agents, and mortgage lenders.
+In order to claim education expenses as tax deductions for a small business, the education must meet one of two criteria: either it must maintain or enhance skills required for the existing business, or it must be required by law or regulation for maintaining professional status, such as in the case of attorneys, accountants, real estate agents, and mortgage lenders.
 The question arises whether an MBA can be claimed as a business tax deduction.
 The answer is that it depends on the specific circumstances.

 A Tax Court case, Lori A. Singleton-Clarke v.
 Commissioner, Tax Court Summary Opinion 2009-182, ruled in favor of a nurse who pursued an MBA in Health Care Management.
 The court found that the MBA did not provide an additional and distinct skill but improved the nurse’s existing skills as a quality control coordinator.
 This subtle difference was crucial in allowing the MBA expenses to be claimed as a business tax deduction.